Dental Implants in Champaign, IL

 Along with regular dental appointments, you brush and floss your teeth, as usual, wear a mouthguard during sports, a nightguard if you have bruxism, and never use your implants as a tool.

-One of the reasons dental implants are considered the gold standard is because they are so similar to natural teeth—right down to the way you care for them.
+One of the reasons implants are considered the gold standard is because they are so similar to natural teeth—right down to the way you care for them.

 Of course, your dentist may provide more specific or specialized instructions for care if you have an oral health condition.